Skip to content

 13 Ways to Save Money on Groceries

 Americans continue to spend more on food each year.
 Cooking at home can help your hard-earned dollars go further, but as you’ve probably noticed, grocery store prices are climbing, too.
-In fact, the cost of food prepared at home rose by 8.4% in 2022.
+While price growth slowed down in 2024, average food-at-home prices were still 1.2% higher compared to 2023 prices.

-Luckily, food spending doesn’t have to take a major bite out of your budget—especially if you know how to save money on groceries using the savviest tips and tricks.
+Luckily, food spending doesn’t have to take a major bite out of your budget—especially if you know the various ways to save money on groceries.

 Here, we’ve put together a smorgasbord of 13 grocery shopping hacks that will have your wallet just as well-fed as your family.

+The #1 way to save money on groceries is to set a spending limit.
 Have trouble sticking to your weekly grocery budget?
 Try going to the store with only that amount of cash in hand.
 Prefer the convenience of a card?
-Try purchasing a reloadable gift card for the exact amount you want to spend.
+Consider using a reloadable grocery gift card with the exact amount you have available to spend.

 2. Embrace digital tools